|

 entertaining as witty as any professionally cast Musical I’ve seen in

-the past year.
 It’s all done on a shoestring,

 but then the personnel cost nothing.
 Hence a terrific nine-strong band